Freestyle Chess Grand Slam Tour: Schedule

 While a Grand Slam was originally scheduled to take place in Delhi from September 17 to 24, Buettner stated in an interview that the venue might be changed due to lack of investor interest.
 As of April 18, the Delhi event was no longer listed on the official website.
-Buettner confirmed on June 26 that the Delhi event was cancelled, and hinted at alternative plans for the September leg.
+Buettner confirmed on June 26 that the Delhi event was cancelled.

 On April 11, Buettner announced that the fourth Grand Slam, originally set for New York, would be moved to Las Vegas, and be reduced to a five-day event with a shorter time control and more games per day.

 Additionally, it was announced that at least one Grand Slam per calendar will be an open tournament, beginning with the Grenke Freestyle Chess Open on April 17–21, 2025 that replaced the Classic tournament at the annual Grenke Chess Festival.

 Standings

 Scoring system

 Grand slam points are awarded to the top ten players in each Grand Slam as well as the 2025 Grenke Freestyle Chess Open.
 In the Grand Slam Final, double points are awarded.